 When I trained for my first half marathon, I developed a problem with my iliotibial band.
 It occurred in the middle of a long run and was very painful.
 Fortunately, I took the advice of a fellow runner and stopped running.

 It was only a few weeks away from the race and I didn't want to risk developing an injury.
-I stretched the area quite often and I had it massaged.
+I stretched the area quite often and I had massage therapy to help.
 I completed my first half marathon without any further problems.

 It is always wise to listen to our bodies.
 When they hurt, they are hurting for a reason.
 We need to listen and take action.